Aimé Simard: Simard's life

 Aimé Simard was born in Quebec City, Quebec, Canada, and was said to be a strongly built individual, who was known to act as the tough guy.
 Simard had studied accounting, management and police administration in university with the aim of becoming a policeman.
 The bodybuilder Simard had an extensive record for petty crime-having 80 convictions for such offenses as shoplifting, theft and writing bouncing cheques, which precluded a police career.
 After going to prison for uttering death threats, Simard moved to Montreal.
 However, although Aimé Simard acted as if he was a straight man, he secretly had a male lover on the side.
-The relationship was kept quiet because Dany Kane had a wife and two kids at home.
 The man, Dany Kane, was also a contract killer for the Hells Angels group and the two were able to work together on a number of occasions.
-Kane was a member of the Rockers, the Hells Angels' puppet club in Montreal and hoped to be promoted up to be a Hells Angel.
+Kane was a member of the Rockers, the Hells Angels' puppet club in Montreal and hoped to be promoted up to be a Hells Angel.The relationship was kept quiet because Dany Kane had a wife and two kids at home.

 In November 1996, Simard began a relationship with Kane.
 Simard had met Kane via an online gay dating service.
 As Simard's mother was in Florida on vacation, Simard took Kane to his mother's house, where the two men had sex in the whirlpool.
-Kane, who was only a Rocker, lied to Simard by saying he was a Hells Angel while Simard lied to Kane by saying he gone to prison for trying to kill a policeman.
+Kane, who was only a Rocker, lied to Simard by saying he was a Hells Angel while Simard lied to Kane by saying he had gone to prison for trying to kill a policeman.
 Kane sponsored Simard into the Rockers.
 Simard was the complete opposite of Kane, being described as reckless and out of control while Kane was a control freak.
-As Kane was senior to Simard in the Rockers, the latter had to serve as his chauffeur, through Simard was a poor driver who twice caused accidents that smashed up Kane's cars.
+As Kane was senior to Simard in the Rockers, the latter had to serve as his chauffeur, though Simard was a poor driver who twice caused accidents that smashed up Kane's cars.

 In outlaw biker clubs, those members at the hang-around and prospect levels serve as virtual slaves to the full patch members, being at their beck and call, and expected to do whatever they are asked to do by the full patch members.
 Simard often stayed with Kane and his wife, who had no idea of their true relationship.
 Most notably, Kane who worked as an informer for the RCMP, used Simard to drive him to his meetings with RCMP handlers.
 The journalists Julian Sher and William Marsden wrote that Kane "seemed to view Simard as a goofy sort of toy-somebody he could play with or employ as the need arose".